jdillenberger/wp-mintfit/README.md

 In order to use wp-mintfit on your posts/pages, you need a solution that on the one hand allows you to make REST requests and on the other hand provides a way to use this data in your pages.

-I will present a solution for this soon here.
+I will present a solution for this here soon.

 ## Support